VOTING AND PRIZE GIVING CEREMONY

 Great-grandson of the founder of Piatnik, he is working at the company since 1983.
 He is Chief Executive Officer since April 1995.

 He graduated from the University of Illinois and began working in data processing at 19.
 At 50, he decided to follow his passion for games – which he had been playing since childhood – and left data processing to work for Mayfair Games.
 After two years there, he founded Rio Grande Games.
 With Rio Grande Games he started publishing games of his own (including working with other firms to publish localized games in their languages), and partnered with foreign publishers to produce their games in English.
 Since 1998, Rio Grande Games has realized over 750 games, some of whom have won awards, including Dominion, which won the Spiel des Jahres in 2009.
 In addition to Dominion and its many expansions, their most popular games are Race for the Galaxy, Roll for the Galaxy, Tikal, Bohnanza, Friday, Power Grid, Concordia, Puerto Rico, Torres, Coloretto, Ricochet Robots, Carcassonne and Lost Cities.
 In more recent years, he has endorsed new designers by participating in game design competitions, as Premio Archimede, and publishing their games.

-In the week before the final, each juror will test all the finalist games, recording their impressions in secret and choosing their seven favorite games.
-During the final, which is open to the public, each jury member will cast their vote, secretly assigning 7 points to their favorite game, 6 points to their second favorite, and so on.
-Counting of the votes will be in real time in front of the public, and the final ranking will be entirely based upon the sum of the points received by each game.
+In the weeks before the final voting, the jurors will test all the finalist games, recording their impressions in secret and choosing their favorite games.
+The final ranking will be entirely based upon the sum of the points received by each game.